The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage: Grassmann singularities

-In this subsection, we determine the singularity type for singular points on the Hilbert scheme corresponding to tripod ideals and strongly stable ideals with excess dimension 6.
+We now proceed to we determine the singularity type for singular points on the Hilbert scheme corresponding to tripod ideals and strongly stable ideals with a smoothable tangent excess of 6.
 In this way, we affirmatively answer \cite[Conjecture 4.31]{H23} in many cases.